Skip to content

 In this section:

-Not in this chart
+2. Not in org chart

 People not in the chart have been added into the product but don't yet appear in the org structure.
 You can easily add them to the org structure by dragging and dropping them from the left onto the org chart or by adding a position then searching for their name on that new position.